arumsey/aem-mobile-custom-dashboard/README.md

-Core Instance Type: `/libs/mobileapps/core/components/instance` PhoneGap Instance Type: `/libs/mobileapps/phonegap/components/instance`
+Core Instance Type: `/libs/mobileapps/core/components/instance` PhoneGap Instance Type: `/libs/mobileapps/phonegap/components/instance` Custom Instance Type: `/apps/arumsey/mobileapps/components/instance`

 ### Catalog Card

-Each app instance component may override the default [card](content/jcr_root/apps/planetrumsey/mobileapps/components/instance/card.jsp) rendering used by the Catalog view.
+Each app instance component may override the default [card](content/jcr_root/apps/arumsey/mobileapps/components/instance/card.jsp) rendering used by the Catalog view.

 ### App Details Dialog

-The [dialog](content/jcr_root/apps/planetrumsey/mobileapps/components/instance/_cq_dialog/.content.xml) used by the App Details view can be completely altered to meet an app's specific requirements.
+The [dialog](content/jcr_root/apps/arumsey/mobileapps/components/instance/_cq_dialog/.content.xml) used by the App Details view can be completely altered to meet an app's specific requirements.
 You don't want to expose app store properties?
 Remove it!
 You have specific meta data that needs to be stored with your app?
 Add a new dialog tab!
 The possibilities are endless.

 ### App Template

-The [app template](content/jcr_root/apps/planetrumsey/mobileapps/templates/app-hybrid-custom) will allow any new app that is created to automatically obtain any desired dashboard customizations.
+The [app template](content/jcr_root/apps/arumsey/mobileapps/templates/app-hybrid-custom) will allow any new app that is created to automatically obtain any desired dashboard customizations.

 ## Dashboard Configuration

 Each mobile app instance in AEM can specify its own dashboard tile configuration.
-The can include removing any default tiles as well as adding new tiles.
+This can include removing or replacing default tiles as well as adding new tiles.
 The `pge-dashboard-config` property needs to be added to the `jcr:content` of your app's instance node (ie. shell).

 eg.

-    /content/phonegap/geometrixx-outdoors/shell/jcr:content
+    /content/mobileapps/we-healthcare-tracker/shell/jcr:content
-      + pge-dashboard-config = /apps/planetrumsey/mobileapps/dashboard/dps/custom
+      + pge-dashboard-config = /apps/arumsey/mobileapps/dashboard/custom

+The dashboard configuration node can include new tile definitions as child nodes or specify a `tiles` multi-value property that includes links to tile definitions.

-### Custom Tiles
+## Custom Tiles

 Now it is time to be creative.
 Dashboard tiles are meant to provide an immediate snapshot on the state of your app.
 How many pages are currently staged?